cg2021e/threejs-presentation-pencatat-handal/README.md

 7. Creating and Rendering Text
 8. Using Binary Operations to Combine Meshes

-## A. Creating and Loading Advanced Meshes and Geometries
+## B. Creating and Loading Advanced Meshes and Geometries

 1. Geometry Grouping and Merging
 2. Loading Geometries from External Resources